 This verse does not indicate to whom they ought to submit.
 It is often read as if Paul says that they ought to submit to their husbands (like Eph 5:22) or to the (male) pastor of the church.
 But that is not actually stated, so it is at least possible that this submission is to the word of God itself.

 More difficult, Paul states that he does not permit a woman to teach or exercise authority over a man” (v.
 12).
 This is consistent with 1 Cor 14:34, and is also consistent with Jewish synagogue practice as far as we know in the first century.
 In addition, there is no evidence of women assuming the role of a teacher in a philosophical school or public venue.

 Women did teach, but in private instruction (of children, for example).
 Priscilla is an example of a woman who taught Apollos in Acts 18:26.
-Towner suspects that Paul’s freedom in Christ gave woman and slaves far more freedom in the church meeting than they would have had in a public meeting (Towner, The Letters to Timothy and Titus, 218.).
+Towner suspects Paul’s freedom in Christ gave woman and slaves far more freedom in the church meeting than they would have had in a public meeting (Towner, The Letters to Timothy and Titus, 218.).

-The problem in Ephesus is wealthy women in the church who were under the influence of the opponents, who used their prominence (wealth) to promote a teaching that Paul has already rejected because it is incompatible with the Gospel.
+The problem in Ephesus is wealthy women in the church who were under the influence of the opponents, who used their prominence (wealth) to promote a teaching Paul has already rejected because it is incompatible with the Gospel.